systemd/mkosi/mkosi/resources/mkosi.md

 `ToolsTreePackages=`, `--tools-tree-packages=`

-: Extra packages to install into the tools tree.
+: Extra packages to install into the default tools tree.
 Takes a comma separated list of package specifications.
 This option may be used multiple times in which case the specified package lists are combined.

 `RuntimeTrees=`, `--runtime-tree=`